ppy/osu-wiki/news/2020-02-24-mappers-report-february.md

 ## <a id="mapping-contests"></a>Mapping Contests

-If you are organizing a mapping contest that will begin within the next 1-3 months, feel free to submit it through [this form](https://docs.google.com/forms/d/e/1FAIpQLSeVPi2KkcWiEsJzsEs1ir79HrP2jE_Sy2DCX_4nR_EECFTX4Q/viewform?usp=sf_link) for a chance of being featured on next month's installment of the Mappers' Report.
+If you are organizing a mapping contest that will begin within the next 1-3 months, feel free to submit it through the form in [this forum thread](https://osu.ppy.sh/community/forums/topics/1027590) for a chance of being featured on next month's installment of the Mappers' Report.
 We are looking to highlight more mapping contests from the community!

 ### Monthly Beatmapping Contest: February 2020